soumitya0/SimpleLoginReact/README.md

 # protected ROUTE
-  here About and secrete is a Protected Route and both of them a verfiy by different way -> secret is verfiy by the passing token in  header -> About is checking that a if their is token in LocalStorage
+  here About and secrete is a Protected Route and both of them a verfiy by different way -> secret is verfiy by the passing token in  header <br>
+  -> About is checking that a if their is token in LocalStorage
 ![alt text](https://github.com/soumitya0/SimpleLoginReact/blob/master/login2.PNG)<br>